cwylycode/CNW_Scraper/README.md

 ## Contributions

-This project is not maintained and I doubt I'll work on it further.
+This project won't be consistently maintained and I doubt I'll work on it further.
 It was mostly a coding exercise/idea.

 ## License